Yaesu VX series: Faults and problems

 A bug has been found, as the CTCSS decode may not work properly when the VX-6R is operating with external power.

 The VX-6R may become insensitive to narrow-band FM signals – see the VX-7R sensitivity issue below.

 Programming

 VX-7R

-The Yaesu VX-7R is a handheld transceiver for use on the amateur radio bands.
+The Yaesu VX-7R is a discontinued handheld transceiver for use on the amateur radio bands.
 It is a quad-band transceiver, capable of transmitting and receiving on the 50 MHz (6 meters), 220 MHz (1.25 meters), 144 MHz (2 meters) & 440 MHz (70 centimeters) bands.
 It also features a general-coverage receiver, meaning it can operate as a receiver on many additional bands.
 The radio's magnesium alloy case is available in black anodized or silver (clear anodized).
 The model number suffix "B" or "S" denotes which color, black or silver respectively.

 The radio is designed to operate in extreme conditions.
 It is designed to be shockproof, and is sealed against water and chemicals, making it well-suited for emergency-services duty.
 Available accessories include remote microphones, earphones, barometric pressure sensor module, and adapters for digital communications modes.